1. What do you want from us (landowners)?

 Kei te pai!
 We will work with you to include necessary caveats in the easement agreement to ensure you are comfortable with the arrangements for the Ara crossing your whenua.
 For example, you may wish to include “No crossing during lambing time” as a caveat.
 However, the point of the Ara is that it is a continuous trail.
 So we would need to work together to identify potential alternatives, such as perhaps a different route during sensitive farming times.

 You, the landowner, will be chiefly responsible.
-We aim to begin an ancillary project at the end of 2024 to co-design a ‘kawa’ for the Ara.
+We aim to begin an ancillary project to co-design a ‘kawa’ for the Ara.
 This will be for both landowners and users of the trail.

 We are also working toward developing partnerships with Department of Conservation to support and establish maintenance and management standards.